 I have had some litters and have thoroughly enjoyed them.
 Feedback has been very encouraging.
 It was really hard to let them go to their new homes.

-This is my present stud
+my present studs

-He is sable in color
+He is black and white in color

-She is a sable as well
+She is a sable and has a

-Very sweet disposition
+very sweet disposition